scottgroup/snoGloBe/README.md

 git clone http://gitlabscottgroup.med.usherbrooke.ca/scott-group/snoglobe.git
 ```

-For easier usage, add the /bin/ path of the snoglobe repository to your PATH environment variable.
+For easier use, add the /bin/ path of the snoglobe repository to your PATH environment variable.
-this is easily done by opening your .bashrc file in your $HOME repository and add this line at the bottom:
+this is easily done by opening your .bashrc file in your $HOME repository and adding this line at the bottom:

 ```
 export PATH=/path/to/clone/snoglobe/bin:$PATH